 Stabbed with a Meat Thermometer, Shutter IslandTalking on the phone during a movie is an obvious don't.
 It's rude, annoying, and totally obnoxious.
 However, speaking up about it can lead to deadly consequence, as proven in the March 2010 stabbing of a moviegoer during a Shutter Island screening in Lancaster, California.

-If you go out to get some people to stab someone, you'd think they'd at least have enough time to equip themselves correctly.
+If you hire hit men, you'd think they'd at least have enough time to equip themselves correctly.